danielpza/ds-types/README.md

 ## Generating types

-Unzip `/path/to/don't starve/data/databundles/scripts.zip` and place it in the projeect root, then run:
+Unzip `/path/to/don't starve/data/databundles/scripts.zip` and place it in the project root, then run:

 ```sh
 npm run build